 Colors are often classified into “warm colors”, which include reds, oranges, and yellows, and “cool colors”, which include blues, greens, and violets.

-Keep it Simple Yet True to Your Company’s Personality
+3. Keep It Simple Yet True to Your Company’s Personality

 It might seem complicated, but it shouldn’t.
 Keep things simple when selecting your color scheme.
 The most significant benefit is it helps in putting together a color scheme effortlessly.
 Everything will appear coordinated if there are only a few colors used.
 Another advantage is that viewers don’t have to exert much effort to understand what’s happening.
 Your users will be more puzzled if you use excessive colors.